ysdn2019/Graduates-List/graduates/stephanie-ritacca.md

 ---
 path: /work/mibi
 graduate: Stephanie	Ritacca
-mainimg: /assets/work/ritacca_stephanie_project2_web_main.jpg
+cover: /assets/work/ritacca_stephanie_project2_web_main.jpg
-thumbnailimg: /assets/work/ritacca_stephanie_secondary_web_thumbnail.jpg
+thumbnail: /assets/work/ritacca_stephanie_secondary_web_thumbnail.jpg
 title: Mibi
 groupmembers: Alessya Baggetta, Livia Wdj
-fields: Branding, Interactive, UI/UX
+category: Branding, Interactive, UI/UX
 mediumdimensions:
 description: Mibi is a technologically advanced smart-pen designed for elementary school students.
 When paired with its corresponding MIBI app, both teachers, parents, and students are able to track their progress from tests and quizzes.
 This cohesive writing device is a fun tool, which helps children learn cursive through gamification and through the advancement of technology.
 digitallink: